 Sue: Ooh, scary face.
 Tom Baker looks very serious, doesn’t he?
-But this is a much better title sequence.
+It’s a much better title sequence than the last one, though.
 You don’t need to see the Doctor’s legs.

-Sue: They still haven’t fixed the credits!
+Sue: They still haven’t fixed the titles!
 That’s just lazy.
-They slapped the new titles over the old ones and hoped for the best.
-Will they ever sort that out?
+They’ve slapped the new titles over the old ones and hoped for the best.
+Do they ever sort that out, Neil?

-Sue: Is Tom Baker always this hammy?
-I hope he tones it down soon.
+Sue: Is Tom always this hammy?
+I hope he tones it down eventually.
 That was well over the top.

 Sue: Did that thing just kick two dogs to death?

-Me: Perhaps it just injured them a little bit.
-Pretend that it just stood on their tails or something.
+Me: Perhaps it just injured them.
+Pretend it stood on their tails or something.

 Sue: Like that’s going to make me feel any better.
-Two marks off and we’re only five minutes into the story.
+That’s two marks off already, and we’re only five minutes in.

-Back at UNIT HQ, Sarah-Jane Smith is flirting with the Brigadier so she can get her paws on a press pass to a new government Think Tank (which is surely much more fascinating than a recently regenerated Time Lord that just happens to be sitting on her own doorstep).
+Back at UNIT HQ, Sarah Jane Smith flirts with the Brigadier so she can get her hands on a press pass to a new government Think Tank, which is clearly a lot more interesting than a recently regenerated Time Lord.
 On her way out, she calls the Brigadier a swinger.

 Me: Confirmation at last.

-Sue: It’s the moustache that gives him away.
+Sue: It’s his moustache that gives him away.

-Meanwhile, the new Doctor has discharged himself from the infirmary but the medical officer, Harry Sullivan, manages to intervene before he can escape in his TARDIS.
-Distracted, the Doctor stares into a shaving mirror and proclaims that his nose is a definite improvement.
+The new Doctor discharges himself from the infirmary but the medical officer, Harry Sullivan, manages to intervene before he can escape in his TARDIS.
+The Doctor believes that his nose is a definite improvement on the last one.

-The Doctor bamboozles Harry with an exceedingly strange medical, and Sue seems to enjoy it.
+The Doctor bamboozles Harry during an exceedingly strange medical, but Sue seems to enjoy it.

-Sue: He is certainly larger than life and very charismatic – you certainly can’t take your eyes off him.
+Sue: He’s definitely larger than life and very charismatic – you can’t take your eyes off him.
 But he will tone it down eventually, won’t he?
-He’s a bit full-on at the moment.
+He’s a bit full on at the moment.

-Sue: He’s very funny, but I’m not sure that the kids would have felt the same way.
-I think half of them would have been frightened by the Doctor’s eyes popping out of his head.
-He’s definitely the most alien Doctor we’ve seen so far.
-How did you take to him when you first saw him?
+Sue: He’s very funny, but I’m not sure the kids would have felt the same way.
+I think the Doctor’s eyes popping out of his head would have frightened half of them to death.
+He’s definitely the most alien Doctor so far.
+How did you take to him when you first saw him, Neil?

 Me: I don’t remember ever not liking him.
 I’m pretty sure I took to him like a duck to water.
-I was only five years old; you can adjust to anything when you’re that young.
-I certainly don’t remember pining for Pertwee, although I did love those chocolate bars with his face on the wrappers.
-Yeah, I missed them…
+I was only five years old at the time; you can adjust to anything when you’re that young.
+I certainly don’t remember pining for Jon Pertwee, although I loved those chocolate bars with his face on the wrappers.
+Yeah, I definitely missed those.

-Sue: I bet the robot looks shit.
+Sue: I bet the robot looks shit when we finally get to see it.
 I’m preparing myself for the worst.

-Sue: It’s a shame the Brigadier wasn’t around when Colin Baker was picking out his costume.
-Has anyone ever said that before?
-Actually, that clown costume would have looked good on Peter Davison.
+Sue: It’s a shame the Brigadier wasn’t around when Colin Baker chose his costume.
+Has anyone ever said that before, Neil?
+Actually, that clown outfit would have looked pretty good on Peter Davison…

-Now decked out in his iconic costume (Sue’s words), the Doctor finally investigates the scene of the crime.
+Now that’s he decked out in his iconic costume (Sue’s words, not mine), the Doctor agrees to investigate the scene of the crime.

 Sue: My word, his teeth are scary.

-Sue: You’d never see Jon Pertwee with his legs up on Bessie’s windscreen like that.
+Sue: You’d never catch Jon Pertwee with his feet on Bessie’s windscreen like that.
 His other self would knock his block off if he could see him now.

-As the Doctor starts dishing out advice to UNIT like Sherlock Holmes on Valium, Sue isn’t impressed by his attitude.
+The Doctor dishes out advice to UNIT like he’s Sherlock Holmes on Valium.

-Sue: It’s almost as if this Doctor can’t be bothered with this story.
-He’s treating the whole thing as a bit of a joke.
+Sue: It’s as if he can’t be bothered.
+He’s treating the whole thing as a joke.
 I’m not sure how I feel about that.

 Sue: Has he been playing with a Van de Graaff generator?